google/safebrowsing/README.md

 # Proxy Server

 The `sbserver` server binary runs a Safe Browsing API lookup proxy that allows users to check URLs via a simple JSON API.
-The server also runs an URL redirector to show an interstitial for anything marked unsafe.
-The interstitial shows warnings recommended by Safe Browsing.

-1. Once the Go environment is setup, run the following command with your API
+1. Once the Go environment is setup, run the following command with your API key:
-key:

 	```
 	go get github.com/google/safebrowsing/cmd/sbserver